anywhichway/lazui/README.md

 ## Change History (Reverse Chronological Order)

+2023-10-31 v0.0.42a enhanced docs, fixed issue related to styles not being applied for documents loaded via `lz:src`

 2023-10-31 v0.0.41a updated version of examplify, changed `lz:on` to `lz:trigger, fixed issues with multi-target updates, enhanced docs

 2023-10-30 v0.0.40a updated version of examplify